-Customer Analytics addresses how to use data analytics to learn about and market to individual customers.
+Customer Analytics addresses how to use information technology to learn about and market to individual customers.

 Marketing is evolving from an art to a science.
 Many firms have extensive information about consumers' choices and how they react to marketing campaigns, but few firms have the expertise to intelligently act on such information.
 In this course, students will learn the scientific approach to marketing with hands-on use of technologies such as databases, analytics and computing systems to collect, analyze, and act on customer information.
-This is the key part of learning how to take advantage of Big Data.
 While students will employ quantitative methods in the course, the goal is not to produce experts in statistics; rather, students will gain the competency to interact with and manage a marketing analytics team.